 How often should I review my portfolio?

-Quarterly for active domains (inquiries, sales pipeline).
-Annually for full audit (drop decisions, re-tiering).
-Monthly for metrics and renewals coming due.
+Quarterly for active domains (inquiries, sales pipeline, pricing updates).
+Annually for full audit (drop decisions, re-tiering, category strategy).
+Monthly for operational checks: renewals due in 60-90 days, listing status, and response to any pending inquiries.

 What's a healthy renewal-to-sales ratio?